Photoproduction of $J/\psi$ with neutron tagging in ultra-peripheral collisions of nuclei at RHIC and the LHC: Results

 Additional sources of evaporated neutrons have a few important consequences for the studies of incoherent $J/\psi$ photoproduction in UPCs in different neutron emission classes.
 Accounting for the neutron evaporation by the excited target nucleus results in significant changes of the $J/\psi$ yield in different classes as compared to estimates based only on EM excitations of nuclei due to additional photon exchanges.
 The main effect is strong suppression of the 0n0n contribution in the total cross section with simultaneous increase of the role of 0nXn and XnXn channels.
 This is clearly demonstrated in Fig.~\ref{fig:rhicinc} for the rapidity distributions of the incoherent quasielastic $J/\psi$ photoproduction in the STAR acceptance in different event classes where red lines correspond to $J/\psi$ cross sections calculated assuming EM dissociation source of neutrons only, while cross sections shown with blue lines also account for neutrons knocked out or evaporated from the excited target nucleus.
 Fig.~\ref{fig:incrhic} presents predictions for the $t$ distributions at $y=0$ for incoherent photoproduction in Au--Au UPCs at RHIC where we show the cross sections with (blue line) and without (black line) accounting for the contribution of the target nucleon dissociation process.
-Finally, in Fig.~\ref{fig:inclhc} we show $t$ distributions for incoherent $J/\psi$ photoproduction in Pb--Pb UPCs at the LHC demonstrating significant effects from accounting for the neutron evaporation from the excited target nucleus (solid blue line against dot-dashed black one).
+Finally, in Fig.~\ref{fig:inclhc} we show $t$ distributions for coherent and incoherent $J/\psi$ photoproduction in Pb--Pb UPCs at the LHC demonstrating significant effects from accounting for the neutron evaporation from the excited target nucleus (solid blue line against dashed black one).
+Similar $t$ distributions for $\psi(2S)$ photoproduction in Pb--Pb UPCs are shown in Fig.~\ref{fig:psi2s_t}.

 It was shown in~\cite{Guzey:2013jaa} that measurements in different neutron emission classes can be used to separate two terms in Eq.~\ref{eq:sigma_AA} in the incoherent $J/\psi$ photoproduction in symmetric UPCs.
 This can be done by studying the 0nXn class using the evident correlation: the direction with zero neutrons tags the nucleus which serves as a source of photons, while the direction with $X$ neutrons identifies the target nucleus.
 Selection of UPC events with high-energy $J/\psi$ in the 0n direction accompanied by neutrons in the opposite direction allows one to measure the cross section of incoherent $J/\psi$ photoproduction by high energy photons producing $c \bar c$ pairs which interact with low-$x$ gluons in the nuclear target.
 Such studies will provide information on low-$x$ gluon shadowing in nuclei which is complimentary to coherent $J/\psi$ photoproduction measurements.